RonenNess/sini/README.md

 }
 ```

-In this case, when you try to read ini file into an instance, the nested object will attempt to read itself from a section with the same name (but in snakecase):
+In this case, when you try to read an ini file into the object, the nested object will attempt to read itself from a section with the same name (but in snake case).
+So in this case, your ini file should look something like this:

 ```ini
 foo = 5